 3. Be kind to yourself and others

-Being frugal does not mean depriving yourself and hiding in a corner all day long.
+Being frugal does not mean depriving yourself and hiding in a corner.
 You can still cook nice meals, enjoy your hobbies and spend time with friends.
 Many meaningful activities can be done for free such as reading (library), going for a walk, exercising, etc.

 Over time, you are likely to make a few bad financial choices.
 You may fall back into old habits and buy that flashy car.
 Or become convinced by the media or a friend that you need the new iPhone XYZ.
 Should this happen, forgive yourself.
 Analyse why you stumbled and move on.

 Giving to others is the same as giving to yourself.
 Not everyone will give back to you, but over the long-term, giving to others will help you grow.
 With the help of others, you can achieve so much more than you can alone!

 4. To live frugally and be happy, let go of your envy and jealousy

 Once you learn to appreciate your own belongings more, you will naturally be less envious and jealous of other people.
 You will understand that others live their own life with entirely different circumstances.

 Outer appearances can often be deceiving; people driving expensive cars may have an extensive credit card debt and people that smile at you may have a diagnosis of terminal cancer.

 We cannot fully understand another person’s circumstances unless we are very close to them.
 Therefore, what you might be jealous of is nothing than the outer package.
 A can of orange juice may be colourful and pretty on the outside but empty on the inside.

 Simple things like turning off the lights, ensuring the tap is closed, and turning off the heating during Summer can have a huge impact.
 Being aware of how much energy you waste is the first step to be mindful of your use.